-At GYS, we teach post-lineage yoga, where, while we stay true to the methodology of Ashtanga Vinyasa yoga, we follow no guru and encourage our students to discover how their own yoga practice can be their best teacher.
+At GYS, we teach post-lineage yoga, where, while we place great value on the student/teacher relationship and stay true to the methodology of Ashtanga Vinyasa yoga, we follow no guru and encourage our students to discover how their own yoga practice can be their best teacher.
 The environment, as well as the teaching philosophy, is inclusive, compassionate, adaptive and non-dogmatic.

 A 5-month Completion Date

 The timetable of our Teacher Training is designed to keep you engaged on the course by allowing you to complete your training between February and June 2020, meeting for one weekend monthly, except for April, when there will be a full week of training.